TeoMendoza/TerminalFighter/README.md

 ## Overview

-A local multiplayer 2D fighting game built in Godot.
+Terminal Fighter is a 2D Fighting Game built as a lightweight way to explore online multiplayer systems in Godot.
 Choose your fighter, match with a friend over LAN, and battle it out using distinct abilities.
 The game features two unique characters, responsive controls, and an in-house matchmaking system for playing.

 ## Getting Started

 ### 1. Start the Matchmaking Server

-Before launching the game, you must run the included matchmaking server.
+Before launching the game, you must run the included matchmaking server (Matchmaker.py).
 You will need to adjust the URL variable in the Join Game function in the Main.gd script to ensure connections can be made.

 - Make sure you have Python and Flask installed.